Proven-Paradox/shaper-system/Handbook.md

 ## Matters of Heart
 These are talents and options that enable heroes to protect, heal, and empower their friends.
 These come in the following types.
-* Beacon - Heroes who want to be an asset just by being there may find use for Beacon Matters, which improve their Aura.
 * Charmer - Charmer skills are for those heart-focused characters interested in limiting and damaging their foes instead.
 * Enabler - Enablers may not hit hard themselves, but their skills make it so that they impart greater power to their allies.
 * Healer - Often the lynchpin of a team, Healers mend wounds better than any other.

-**Eased Aura** [Beacon]
-Reduce the cost of activating your Aura(s) on your turn by your Hero Tier to a minimum of 0.
-(This does not reduce the reservation cost, only the active effect cost.)

 **Elemental Infusion** [Enabler]
 When you use an Ability that deals elemental damage to an enemy, you may also choose an ally.
 That ally’s next damaging Ability can either do its usual damage type, or the same type of damage you just did.
 This lasts until the end of your next turn.

-**Expanded Aura** [Beacon]
-The range on your Auras improves to Medium.
-//Maybe too strong?
-Doesn’t feel strong enough to be a Capstone though.

 **Healing Rush** [Enabler]
 After you successfully heal an ally, choose one of the following effects.
 These effects last until the beginning of your next turn.